ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The following extends the semantics of the "rs_cnf" parameter defined in {{RFC9201}}, so that C can include the "rs_cnf" parameter in an access token request.
 When doing so, C instructs the AS about whether and how the successful access token response should specify the authentication credential(s) of the RS(s) belonging to the targeted audience.

-Per its extended semantics, the "rs_cnf" parameter is also OPTIONAL to include in an access token request, if the token type is "pop" and asymmetric keys are used.
+Per its extended semantics, the "rs_cnf" parameter is also OPTIONAL to include in an access token request for requesting the first access token in a token series, if the token type is "pop" and asymmetric keys are used.
 Otherwise, the parameter MUST NOT be included in an access token request.

 When C includes the "rs_cnf" parameter in an access token request, the parameter MUST have one of the following encodings.